nitinmani/ProjectInfection/README.md

 * This is a slightly modified DFS algorithm, but essentially iterates through the connected component the user belongs to and infects everyone in it.

 #### Limited Infection
 * I decided that it is imperative to maintain the condition that everyone in the connected component of a user should have the same version, so there will be no connected componenents where users within a connected component use different versions of the website.
+If a student is coached by two different people, for instance, and they use different versions to teach, that negatively impacts the student's learning.
+So, this is a condition that I was not going to compromise on.
 * I interpretted Limited Infection as an infection which if the user inputs `numToInfect` number of users and a tolerance `tolerance`,  the algorithm will succeed (an infect the users) only if it can infect anywhere from `numToInfect - tolerance` to `numToInfect + tolerance` number of users, maintaining the condition stated in the first bullet point.
 Limited infection will fail if it cannot find a group of connected components that meet that requirement.
 * To implement this algorithm, I coded up a slightly modified (and optimized) version of the knapsack algorithm.